 Nigeria is a Contracting Party to several intellectual property treaties including the Paris Convention for the Protection of Industrial Property and the Berne Convention for the Protection of Literary and Artistic Works.
 Nigeria holds observer status with the African Regional Intellectual Property Organization (ARIPO).

-• The Nigerian Copyright Commission (NCC), which falls within the Federal Ministry of Information and Culture, is the competent office responsible for copyright and related rights in Nigeria.
+• The Nigerian Copyright Commission (NCC), under the Ministry of Justice, is the competent office responsible for copyright and related rights in Nigeria.

 • The website for this office is www.copyright.gov.ng